spgarbet/pysb/doc/intro.rst

 systems.
-The model can guide us to understand what are our gaps in the observations that prevent us from generalizing a theory and, when they capture the key significant aspects of the behavior of a system, predict the outcome of the behavrio of a system under a given set of conditions.
+The model can guide us to understand what are our gaps in the observations that prevent us from generalizing a theory and, when they capture the key significant aspects of the behavior of a system, predict the outcome of the behavior of a system under a given set of conditions.

 PySB as modeling tool